Asymptotics of Jack characters: Introduction part 1: asymptotics of a single Jack character

 The usual way of viewing the characters of the symmetric groups is to fix the representation $\lambda$ and to consider the character as a function of the conjugacy class $\pi$.
 However, there is also another very successful viewpoint due to Kerov and Olshanski \cite{KerovOlshanski1994}, called \emph{dual approach}, which suggests to do roughly the opposite.
-We will mention only one of its success stories, namely Kerov's Central Limit Theorem and its generalizations \cite{Kerov1993gaussian,IvanovOlshanski2002,'Sniady2006c}.
+We will mention only one of its success stories, namely Kerov's Central Limit Theorem and its generalizations \cite{Kerov1993gaussian,IvanovOlshanski2002,Sniady2006c}.
 Lassalle \cite{Lassalle2008a,Lassalle2009} adapted this dual approach to the framework of Jack characters.

-In order for the dual approach to be successful (both with respect to the usual characters of the symmetric groups and for the Jack characters) one has to choose the most convenient normalization constants.
-In the current paper we will use the normalization introduced by Dołęga and F\'eray \cite{DoleegaFeray2014} which offers some advantages over the original normalization of Lassalle.
-Thus, with the right choice of the multiplicative constant, the unnormalized Jack character $\theta_{\lambda}^{(\alpha)}(\pi)$ becomes the \emph{normalized Jack character $\Ch_\pi(\lambda)$}, defined as follows. \begin{definition} Let $\alpha>0$ be given and let $\pi$ be a partition.
-The \emph{normalized Jack character $\Ch_\pi(\lambda)$} is given by:
+In order for the dual approach to be successful one has to choose the most convenient normalization constants.
+We will use the normalization introduced by Dołęga and F\'eray \cite{DoleegaFeray2014} which offers some advantages over the original normalization of Lassalle.
+Thus, with the right choice of the multiplicative constant, the irreducible Jack character $\chi_{\lambda}^{(\alpha)}(\pi)$ becomes the \emph{normalized Jack character $\Ch_\pi(\lambda)$}, defined as follows. \begin{definition} Let $\alpha>0$ be given and let $\pi\vdash n$ be a fixed partition.
+For a partition $\lambda\vdash N$ we define the value of the corresponding \emph{normalized Jack character} by

-where $|\pi|$ denotes the size of the partition $\pi$, where $\ell(\pi)$ denotes its length while $m_i(\pi)$ its number of parts of equal to $i$; furthermore

-is the standard numerical factor.
-Each Jack character depends on the deformation parameter $\alpha$; in order to keep the notation light we make this dependence implicit. \end{definition}

-Regretfully, the above definition is quite technical and \emph{`low-level'} (as in \emph{`low-level programming language'}).
-Fortunately, there are two bright points. \begin{itemize} \item Firstly, for the purposes of the current paper this definition is irrelevant and can be completely skipped by the Reader.
-The reason is that our proofs will be based on some \emph{`high-level'} (as in \emph{`high-level programming language'}) results of Dołęga and F\'eray \cite{DoleegaFeray2014}.

-\item Secondly, one of the main results of this paper is an equivalent but more comprehensible, \emph{`high-level'}, abstract characterization of Jack characters which will be given in \cref{thm:characterization-of-Jack-characters} and \cref{theo:main-characterization}.
-For this reason the Reader who wants to gain a heuristic, intuitional meaning of Jack characters is advised to take \cref{thm:characterization-of-Jack-characters} and \cref{theo:main-characterization} as a \emph{definition} of Jack characters; then the first main result of the current paper can be viewed as an equivalence of this more intuitive definition and the one from the literature.